DamithTennakoon/The-VR-Sandbox/README.md

 ### Programming Physics/Mechanics and Interaction Tools: C#
 #### VR Hardware Programming
 One of the key parts of developing a VR application is coding intereactions tools in order to make use of the VR head mounted display (HMD), VR controllers, as well as make use of the objects within the virtual environment.
 When beginning a VR applicaiton, scripts must be written to listen for, inititiaze, and store object data of the HMD and the VR controllers.
-The VR rig controlls of VR Sandbox can be found in `Assets/C# Scripts/ContinousMovement.cs` and `Assets/C# Scripts/HandPresence.cs`.
+The VR rig controlls of VR Sandbox can be found in `Assets/C# Scripts/VR Rig Controls/ContinousMovement.cs` and `Assets/C# Scripts/VR Rig Controls/HandPresence.cs`.
 A snippet for code that enables the use of the VR controllers is shown below:

 **Code Snipet**